flimflam-austin/hugo-cms-test/site/content/quick_reads/20180213-18-02-12-las-vegas-shooter/index.md

       # Searching For Answers

-      > ‘With a good deal of screening, I didn’t see anything.’
+      > "With a good deal of screening, I didn’t see anything."

       Dr. Hannes Vogel, Dir. of Neuropathology Stanford University to NYT about